Uriel Buso: Biography

+Legal issues

-On 8 February 2011, Busso was arrested along with the mayor of Petah Tikvah, Itzik Ohayun, on suspicion of corruption, namely taking bribes and undisclosed finances.
+On 8 February 2011 Buso was arrested alongside the mayor of Petah Tikva, Itzik Ohayun, on suspicion of corruption, namely taking bribes and undisclosed finances.
 In March 2011, the Israeli authorities stated that they had enough to prosecute them.
 However, in 2013, the State Attorney office dropped the charges, saying that there was not enough evidence for wrongdoing.

+Assassination attempt

 Buso survived an apparent assassination attempt in 2014, when a bomb exploded under his car.
 No one was injured in the attack, as the vehicle was unoccupied at the time, but Buso said he was shaken by the attack, and that he had not previously received any threats.

+Political career

 Buso entered the Knesset after failing to be elected in the 2019 or 2020 elections, but succeeded the resigning Aryeh Deri due to the Norwegian Law.
+On 12 October 2023, he was appointed Minister of Health as part of a cabinet reshuffle caused by the Gaza war.
+He exited the government in July 2025, alongside other Shas cabinet members.